limithit/ngx_dynamic_limit_req_module/README.md

 The ngx_dynamic_limit_req_module module  is used to limit the request processing rate per a defined key, in particular, the processing rate of requests coming from a single IP address.
 The limitation is done using the “leaky bucket” method.

 ## dynamic_limit_req
+Sets the shared memory zone and the maximum burst size of requests.
+If the requests rate exceeds the rate configured for a zone, their processing is delayed such that requests are processed at a defined rate.
+Excessive requests are delayed until their number exceeds the maximum burst size in which case the request is terminated with an error.
+By default, the maximum burst size is equal to zero.
 ```
  Syntax:  dynamic_limit_req zone=name [burst=number] [nodelay | delay=number];
  Default: —
  Context: http, server, location, if
 ```
 ## dynamic_limit_req_zone
+Sets parameters for a shared memory zone that will keep states for various keys.
+In particular, the state stores the current number of excessive requests.
+The key can contain text, variables, and their combination.
+Requests with an empty key value are not accounted.
 ```
  Syntax:  dynamic_limit_req_zone key zone=name:size rate=rate [sync]  redis=127.0.0.1 block_second=time;
  Default: —